Canonical syzygies of smooth curves on toric surfaces: Introduction

 This assumption is generically true, i.e., it holds for a dense open subset of the space of Laurent polynomials that are supported on $\Delta$.
 For instance, a well-known generically satisfied sufficient condition reads that $f$ is $\Delta$-non-degenerate, in the sense of~\cite{batyrev}.

-If $f' \in k[x^{\pm 1}, y^{\pm 1}]$ is another Laurent polynomial which is supported on $\Delta$ such that $C_{f'}$ is a smooth hyperplane section of $X_\Delta$, then $C_f$ and $C_{f'}$ are clearly linearly equivalent when viewed as Weil divisors on $X_\Delta$.
-If $C_f$ is non-rational then all smooth and irreducible members in the linear system $|C_f|$ arise in this way.
+If $C_f$ is non-rational then every smooth and irreducible member in the complete linear system $|C_f|$ on $X_\Delta$ arises as $C_{f'}$ for some Laurent polynomial $f' \in k[x^{\pm 1}, y^{\pm 1}]$ that is supported on $\Delta$ and which is such that $C_{f'}$ is a smooth hyperplane section of $X_\Delta$.
 (If $C_f$ is rational then $|C_f|$ may contain torus-invariant prime divisors, which cannot be seen on $(k^\ast)^2$.)
+Furthermore, any such $C_{f'}$ is clearly lineary equivalent to $C_f$.
+In particular $|C_f|$ is parametrized by a dense open subset of the space $V_\Delta$ of Laurent polynomials that are supported on $\Delta$.

-Conversely, whenever one is given a non-rational smooth projective curve $C$ inside a toric surface $X$, equipped with an embedding $\varphi: (k^*)^2 \hookrightarrow X$, then one can show that $C$ arises in the above way.
+This holds generally: whenever one is given a complete linear system $|C|$ containing a smooth projective curve $C$ on a toric surface $X$, say equipped with an embedding $\varphi: (k^*)^2 \hookrightarrow X$, then it arises in the above way.
 Namely, let $P_C$ be the polygon associated with a torus-invariant divisor on $X$ that is linearly equivalent to $C$; see~\cite[\S4.3]{coxlittleschenck} for how this polygon is constructed.
-Define $\Delta = \conv (P_C \cap \ZZ^2)$, where we note that if $C$ is Cartier then $P_C$ is a lattice polygon and $\Delta = P_C$.
-If for $f$ one takes the generator of the ideal of $\varphi^{-1}(C)$ inside $k[x^{\pm 1}, y^{\pm 1}]$ that is supported on $\Delta$, then the above assumption is satisfied and one has $C_f \cong C$.
-If $C'$ is another smooth irreducible curve in $|C|$ then one can similarly produce a Laurent polynomial $f' \in k[x^{\pm 1}, y^{\pm 1}]$ such that $C_{f'} \cong C'$ and such that $f'$ is also supported on $\Delta$.
+Define $\Delta = \conv (P_C \cap \ZZ^2)$, where we note that if $C$ is Cartier then $P_C$ is a lattice polygon and one simply has $\Delta = P_C$.
+If for $f$ one takes the generator of the ideal of $\varphi^{-1}(C)$ inside $k[x^{\pm 1}, y^{\pm 1}]$ that is supported on $\Delta$, then the above assumptions are satisfied and one has $C_f \cong C$.
+For all other smooth projective curves $C' \in |C|$ one can similarly produce a Laurent polynomial $f' \in k[x^{\pm 1}, y^{\pm 1}]$ such that $C_{f'} \cong C'$ and such that $f'$ is also supported on $\Delta$.
+In particular, here too, the linear system $|C|$ is parametrized by a dense open subset of $V_\Delta$.
 We refer to~\cite[\S4]{linearpencils} for more background on these claims.